vuejs/docs/src/guide/components/attrs.md

 </div>
 ```

-Remember that [`v-bind` without argument](/guide/essentials/template-syntax.html#dynamically-binding-multiple-attributes) binds every property of an object as attributes to the target element.
+Remember that [`v-bind` without an argument](/guide/essentials/template-syntax.html#dynamically-binding-multiple-attributes) binds all the properties of an object as attributes of the target element.

 ## Attribute Inheritance on Multiple Root Nodes

-Unlike single root node components, components with multiple root nodes do not have an automatic attribute fallthrough behavior.
+Unlike components with a single root node, components with multiple root nodes do not have an automatic attribute fallthrough behavior.
 If `$attrs` are not bound explicitly, a runtime warning will be issued.

 ```vue-html
 <CustomLayout id="custom-layout" @click="changeValue" />